ponylang/pony-tutorial/docs/expressions/control-structures.md

 end
 ```

-__Can I use integers and pointers for the condition like I can in C?__ No. In Pony `if` conditions must have type Bool, i.e. they are always true or false.
+__Can I use integers and pointers for the condition like I can in C?__ No. In Pony `if` conditions must have type `Bool`, i.e. they are always true or false.
 If you want to test whether a number `a` is not 0, then you need to explicitly say `a != 0`.
 This restriction removes a whole category of potential bugs from Pony programs.

 If you want some alternative code for when the condition fails just add an `else`: